hanwendong1/VirtualGaming/content/1-Codenames.md

 Codenames: win or lose, it’s fun to figure out the clues.

-{% include button.md text="Play Codenames Online!" link="https://codenames.game/" color="Warning" %}
+{% include button.md text="Play Codenames Online!" link="https://codenames.game/" color="warning" %}

+## Goal

+Be the first team to make contact with all of their agents!

 ## How to Play